ljupco-todorovski/hse-moscow-ml/README.md

 * Embeddings in R

-## 9: Dimensionality reduction with Autoencoders
+## 9: Dimensionality Reduction with Autoencoders
 * Autoencoders as general embedding approach
 * Taxonomy of autoencoders: regularization and denoising
 * Autoencoders in R